 14. Future Possibilities: Will AI Ever Truly Feel?

 Will AI ever bridge the gap from simulation to real emotion?
 Experts remain divided.
 Some believe future brain-AI integrations could bring emotional depth.
 Others say emotions require a soul, which machines lack.
 This uncertainty keeps the debate alive.
 Insert a futuristic AI-human graphic.
+Immortality technology could further drive advancements, allowing AI to preserve and replicate emotions indefinitely.
 Source: Scientific American

 15. Preparing for an Emotional AI World